dortje/R_Getting_Cleaning_Data_Assignment/README.md

 * directory UCI_HAR_Dataset - The directory containing the original data sets along with descriptions about them.
 (Further explanations about the files used for the assigment can be found in the coodbook.)

 ## How can the resulting data sets be read
-I have used write.csv() to write the data sets.
-So please use read.csv() for reading them.
-No further arguments (apart from the file name of course) are required.
+I have used write.table() to write the data sets.
+So please use read.table() along with the parameter header=TRUE for reading them.